smarunkumar/LendingClubCaseStudy/README.md

 ## Technologies Used
+- pandas library - version 2.0.3
+- numpy library - version 1.24.3
-- library - version 1.0
+- seaborn library - version 0.12.2
-- library - version 2.0
+- matplotlib library - version 3.7.2
-- library - version 3.0
+- plotly library - version 5.9.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->